Waupaca County Court Records

 WisconsinCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on WisconsinCourts.us are subject to the Terms of Service and Privacy Notice.

-Waupaca County is located in central Wisconsin with its county seat in the city of Waupaca.
-The county’s trial court system processes a wide range of legal matters, from criminal prosecutions and civil lawsuits to family disputes and estate proceedings.
-Court records generated by these cases—including filings, docket entries, motions, judgments, orders, warrants, and transcripts—are maintained by the offices within the Waupaca County Courthouse at 811 Harding Street in Waupaca.
+Waupaca County sits in central Wisconsin, with the city of Waupaca as its county seat.
+The county's trial courts handle everything from criminal prosecutions and civil lawsuits to family disputes and estate proceedings.
+All records generated by these cases—including filings, docket entries, motions, judgments, orders, warrants, and transcripts—are maintained by the offices inside the Waupaca County Courthouse at 811 Harding Street in Waupaca.

-For anyone seeking court case information in Wisconsin, the state judiciary provides several electronic tools alongside traditional in-person access at local clerk offices.
-The Wisconsin Court System website serves as the central hub for locating court directories, downloadable forms, filing fee calculators, and online case-search platforms.
-In Waupaca County, records can be searched through the statewide Wisconsin Circuit Court Access database, through public-access terminals located at the courthouse, or by contacting the appropriate clerk’s office directly.
-The method that works best depends on the type of record, whether it is classified as public or confidential, and whether the requester needs certified copies.
+If you're looking for court case information in Wisconsin, the state judiciary offers several electronic tools alongside in-person access at local clerk offices.
+The Wisconsin Court System website is the central hub for court directories, downloadable forms, filing fee calculators, and online case-search platforms.
+In Waupaca County specifically, you can search records through the statewide Wisconsin Circuit Court Access database, through public-access terminals at the courthouse, or by contacting the appropriate clerk's office directly.
+The best method depends on the record type, whether it's classified as public or confidential, and whether you need certified copies.

 How to Look Up a Court Case in Waupaca County?

-Waupaca County’s court system consists of a three-branch Circuit Court and two municipal courts.
-All are trial-level courts, but they handle different categories of cases.
-The Circuit Court is the court of general jurisdiction and hears all criminal, civil, family, juvenile, and probate matters.
-Municipal courts handle local ordinance violations and non-criminal traffic offenses within their respective city limits.
+Waupaca County's court system includes a three-branch Circuit Court and two municipal courts.
+The Circuit Court is the court of general jurisdiction—it hears all criminal, civil, family, juvenile, and probate matters.
+The municipal courts handle local ordinance violations and non-criminal traffic offenses within their respective city limits.

 Waupaca County Circuit Court